 Once you understand the overarching structure or plot, you can focus on strengthening individual scenes or chapters.

-Then follow through on these intentions.
+Then, follow through on these intentions.

-5. Try the Change that Scares You
+Step 5 Try the Change That Scares You

-One of the most common mistakes in editing is getting too comfortable with the material already on the page.
+One of the most common mistakes in book editing is getting too comfortable with the material already on the page.
 It’s easy to think of certain elements of your book as static givens rather than dynamic choices.

 There’s probably one niggling suspicion or concern about a major element of the text.
 Would it be better if you struck a subplot or added a major character?
-Does your non-fiction work need a less-obvious inclusion to make it stand out?
+Does your non-fiction work need a less obvious inclusion to make it stand out?

-6. Fix Any Problems of Accuracy, Continuity, and Clarity
+Step 6 Fix Any Problems of Accuracy, Continuity, and Clarity

 Do you need to do some additional fact-checking?
 How’s the continuity of your world and plot?
 Are there ideas or connections that you know aren’t yet clear?
 Do multiple characters blend together so that a reader might confuse them?